maritz/nohm/v1_changes.md

 - .allProperties() no longer has a json (stringify) option
 - validation definition format for properties changed from ['$name', {options}] to { name: '$name', options: {options}}
 - nohm.factory() now always returns a promise, even when not giving an id as second parameter
+- remove() now sets the id on the instance object to null instead of 0